Cray-HPE/docs-csm/operations/image_management/Image_Management_Workflows.md

 1. IMS creates a custom RPM.

     IMS creates a custom RPM to install the CA root certificate from the system into the image.
-The build-ca-rpm container creates an RPM with the private root-CA certificate for the system and this RPM is installed automatically by Kiwi-NG.
+The `build-ca-rpm` container creates an RPM with the private root CA certificate for the system and this RPM is installed automatically by Kiwi-NG.
 The CA root certificate is required to enable secure HTTPS access to the RPM repositories when building the image root.

 1. IMS calls Kiwi-NG to build the image.

-    IMS calls Kiwi-NG to build the image root from the recipe and accesses packages in `zypper`/Yum repositories.
-The building of the image using kiwi happens in the `build-image` container.
-After kiwi is done building the image \(either success or fail\), the `buildenv-sidecar` container packages the artifacts, or in the case of failure, enables the debug shell if enable-debug is True.
+    IMS calls Kiwi-NG to build the image root from the recipe and accesses packages in `zypper` or Yum repositories.
+The building of the image using Kiwi happens in the `build-image` container.
+After Kiwi is done building the image (either success or fail), the `buildenv-sidecar` container packages the artifacts, or in the case of failure, enables the debug shell if `enable-debug` is True.
 In the `buildenv-sidecar` container, the image artifacts are packaged and new image artifact records are created for each.

-    If there is a failure and enable-debug is true, a debug SSH shell is established.
-Admin can inspect image build root.
-Use commands touch `/mnt/image/complete` in a non-jailed environment or touch `/tmp/complete` in a jailed \(`chroot`\) environment to exit.
+    If there is a failure and `enable-debug` is true, then a debug SSH shell is established.
+An administrator can inspect image build root.
+Use commands `touch /mnt/image/complete` in a non-jailed environment or `touch /tmp/complete` in a jailed (`chroot`) environment to exit.

 1. Save the new image record in IMS.